Taurocyamine kinase

-Thus, the two substrates of this enzyme are ATP and taurocyamine, whereas its two products are ADP and N-phosphotaurocyamine.
+The enzyme characterised from several species of polychaete worms converts taurocyamine to N-phosphotaurocyamine by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The reaction is part of the metabolism of taurine and hypotaurine.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
 The systematic name of this enzyme class is ATP:taurocyamine N-phosphotransferase.
 Other names in common use include taurocyamine phosphotransferase, and ATP:taurocyamine phosphotransferase.
-This enzyme participates in taurine and hypotaurine metabolism.